Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 Wine rated (2025 guide) 96/100

-Château Guiraud 2022 is magnificent, with the ripe and powerful style of the vintage.
-Candied orange, white flowers, peach, and hints of menthol blossom here.
-This beauty seduces the palate with its full-bodied richness, opulent, complex, and harmonious mouthfeel, as well as a great freshness that gives it a beautiful lightness.
-This is an exceptional Sauternes, to be enjoyed over the next two decades or so.
-The blend is 65% Sémillon and 35% Sauvignon, aged in barrels.
-2025-2045
+The 2022 Château Guiraud is magnificent, embodying the vintage’s ripe and powerful style.
+Candied orange, white flowers, peach, and subtle minty notes come to the fore here.
+This beauty captivates the palate with its full-bodied richness, an opulent, complex, and harmonious mouthfeel, as well as a refreshing crispness that lends it a lovely lightness.
+This is an exceptional Sauternes, best enjoyed over the next two decades or so.
+The blend consists of 65% Sémillon and 35% Sauvignon, aged in barrels.
+2025–2045

 Yves Beck